Nottingham Forest F.C.: Evangelos Marinakis and Premier League return (2017–present)

 In the 2024–25 season, Nottingham Forest were in UEFA Champions League spots for most of the campaign.
 However, a dip in form saw them miss out on qualification on the final day following a 1–0 home defeat to Chelsea.
 They finished 7th, enough to qualify for the Conference League, the club's first involvement in European football for 30 years, However, they were promoted to the Europa League following the demotion of FA Cup winners Crystal Palace for breaching multi-club ownership rules.

-Despite Espírito Santo's success and signing a new three-year deal in June, he was sacked on 9 September after a public deterioration of relations between him, Marinakis, and sporting director Edu.
-Later that same day, Ange Postecoglou, who most recently led Tottenham Hotspur to the 2024–25 Europa League title, was appointed to replace him.
-Postecoglou was sacked on 18 October after just 8 games in charge.
-The Australian's dismissal, after 39 days at the helm, is the shortest permanent managerial reign in Premier League history.
+Despite Espírito Santo's success and signing a new three-year deal in June, he was sacked on 9 September 2025 after a public deterioration of relations between him, Marinakis, and sporting director Edu.
+Later that day, Ange Postecoglou, who most recently led Tottenham Hotspur to the 2024–25 Europa League title, was appointed to replace him.
+Postecoglou was sacked on 18 October 2025 after just eight games in 39 days - the second-shortest permanent managerial reign in Premier League history.
+He was replaced by Sean Dyche, who had been let go by Everton in January 2025.
+Dyche was sacked in February 2026 after 114 days in charge and replaced by Vítor Pereira, making Forest the first Premier League club to have four different permanent managers during a single season.
+On 6 July 2026 Oliver Glasner was confirmed as the new manager after Pereia was sacked a few days prior.

+In August 2026, Marex were confirmed as the new front-of-shirt sponsors for Nottingham Forest.